 McCarthy Beach State Park

-McCarthy Beach State Park is described as a lake-filled wonderland near Hibbing in northeastern Minnesota.
+McCarthy Beach State Park (DNR website) is described as a lake-filled wonderland near Hibbing in northeastern Minnesota.
 It is perfect for water sports, but also includes trails for hiking, biking, horseback riding, skiing, and snowmobiling.
-The park has two sections with campgrounds: The main park has gorgeous sites along or near the water and beautiful beach-side day use facilities.
+The park has two sections with campgrounds: The main park has gorgeous sites along or near the water and beautiful beach-side day-use facilities.
 The rustic camping area has few facilities, but is absolutely lovely and peaceful.

 Mille Lacs Kathio State Park

-Mille Lacs Kathio State Park is a National Historic Landmark due to its 9,000 years of human history and archeological significance.
-While the park offers opportunities to learn about this rich past, it’s also a great place simply enjoy nature near Lake Mille Lacs.
+Mille Lacs Kathio State Park (DNR website) is a National Historic Landmark due to its 9,000 years of human history and archeological significance.
+While the park offers opportunities to learn about this rich past, it’s also a great place to simply enjoy nature near Lake Mille Lacs.

 It’s particularly splendid in fall when the leaves are turning brilliant red, orange, and yellow — all of which can be viewed by climbing the lookout tower.
 Besides hiking trails, the park has a popular network of trails for horseback riding.